 While our competition charges $1,400 for two hours/week for five weeks in a small group, our School of Voiceover training is just $599 with our current Voice Acting Expo deal for the same thing.

-Both put you on mic every week with a professional coach and engineer.
+Both get you trained live on mic by a professional coach and engineer every week.
 But School of Voiceover training also includes two additional in-person 90-minute workshops and a 30-minute followup coaching call (that's eight sessions, total) to make sure you're completely ready to take the next step toward paying work, additional coaches some weeks, and it’s over $900 less!

 ► NEW: 4-part Home Study course now included with your tuition!